opendocsg/slw-judgments-backfill/2016_SGHC_106/report.md

  Section 84(3)( b ) of the Patents Act mandates that the amendment of the specification of a patent shall not be allowed if it “extends the protection conferred by the patent”.
 In order to determine if the scope of protection of the patent has been extended, one must examine and compare the totality of the claims before and after the proposed amendments.
 The extension of the scope of an individual claim per se is not objectionable if it does not result in the extension of the protection of the patent: Richard Miller et al, Terrell on the Law of Patents (Sweet & Maxwell, 17th Ed, 2011) (“ Terrell ”) at para 15-41, citing Siegfried Demel v Jefferson [1999] FSR 204 at 213.

 65     To effect the comparison, the starting point must always be the claims of the patent in question.
 Where relevant and necessary, it is also legitimate to consider the accompanying specifications to inform the interpretation of the claims.
-That said, where the words of the claim are clear and unambiguous, it is not permissible to put a gloss on or expand the claims by relying on the statement in the specification: _First Currency Choice Pte Ltd v Main-Line Corporate Holdings Ltd_ [2008] 1 SLR(R) 335 at [24].
+That said, where the words of the claim are clear and unambiguous, it is not permissible to put a gloss on or expand the claims by relying on the statement in the specification: _First Currency Choice Pte Ltd v Main-Line Corporate Holdings Ltd_ <span class="citation">[2008] 1 SLR(R) 335</span> at [24].
 Further, the court will adopt what is termed a “purposive approach” when construing the patent claims.
 This approach was endorsed by _FE Global (CA)_ at [14] in which the Court of Appeal took the view that the purposive approach balances the rights of the patentee and those of third parties.

 66     With these basic principles in mind, it will be useful to review decisions in which Art 123(3) of the EPC (the equivalent of s 84(3)( _b_ ) of our Act) has been examined.
 For the avoidance of doubt, Art 123(3) of the EPC 1973 and the EPC 2000 can be treated as similar for our present purposes notwithstanding the slight differences in their wording.